contao/docs/docs/manual/article-management/content-elements.en.md

 **Link text:** The link text is displayed instead of the file name.

-**Link title:** The link title is inserted as a `title` attribute in the HTML markup.
+**Link title:** The link title is inserted as an `title`attribute in the HTML markup.

-**Individual template:** Here you can overwrite the default template `ce_download`.
+**Individual Template:** Here you can overwrite the default `ce_download`template.

-Note that only the file types you have specified in the backend settings under "Allowed download file types" can be downloaded.
+Note that only those file types can be downloaded that you have specified in the backend settings under "AllowedDownload file types".

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_download first last block">